Pan-Canadian School Board Governance Study

 - What is the nature of educational governance in school boards in Canada?
 Who are the principal actors and what are their governance roles?
 Does the governance model vary by province?

 - What are the factors and influences that drive policy decision-making in Canadian school boards?

 Purpose of the Study

-This study is a follow-up to previous work (Sheppard, Brown & Dibbon, 2009) that reveals that school boards matter a great deal to the existence of successful public education systems, but only effective school boards have a positive impact on schools and student learning.
+This study was a follow-up to previous work (Sheppard, Brown & Dibbon, 2009) that revealed that school boards matter a great deal to the existence of successful public education systems, but only effective school boards have a positive impact on schools and student learning.
 Bringing about meaningful, sustainable improvement of teaching and learning across our nation requires that we learn more about the attributes and priorities of school boards and their relationships with the governments that create and fund them.
-It is toward that purpose that this research is directed.
+It is toward that purpose that this research was directed.

-We also anticipate that the results of this work will help inform planning and decision making within school boards and provincial school board associations in each of the provinces.
+We believe the results of this work can significanly help inform planning and decision making within school boards and provincial school board associations in each of the provinces.